 Marlo received her BA in Communication from North Carolina State University, an MA in Intercultural Communication from the University of Maryland Baltimore County, an LLM in Dispute Resolution from the University of Missouri School of Law, and a PhD in Organizational Communication with a minor in Educational Leadership and Policy Analysis from the University of Missouri.

-Jessica Swederske serves as UMSL’s acting Title IX Coordinator & Equity Officer.
+Jessica Swederske serves as the university's Title IX Coordinator & Chief Equity Officer.
 Ms. Swederske is committed to creating an environment that allows all students, faculty, and staff to feel safe.

 Ms. Swederske completed her undergraduate degree In Psychology at UMSL, as well as her graduate degree in Public Policy Administration.
 After completing her course work, Ms. Swederske worked for the state of Missouri, as a Probation and Parole Officer, monitoring individuals convicted of sex offenses.
 It was this position that allowed Ms. Swederske to view fairness and equity from different perspectives.